harshitanand/Blog-Creator/README.md

   In Order to run the project

-    just clone the Repo and change directory to servers type in
+    just clone the Repo and change directory to Server type in

       pip install -r requirements.txt